 All Information Is Deemed Reliable But Is Not Guaranteed Accurate.

 Listing information Copyright 2020 MLS of Southern Arizona.
 All Rights Reserved.

 The Mercado San Agustin is nestled in a corner of the neighborhood with all local shops, restaurants, and even a shared commercial kitchen, which all surround a lovely courtyard.
 Folks from all over town drop by on weekends for live music performances in the courtyard while enjoying a bite to eat.
 The restaurants include the highly acclaimed Agustin Kitchen, Seis, Estrella Bakery, Blu a wine and cheese shop, Stella Java, Dolce Pastello Cakes, Sonoran Sno Cones.
 Shops include Mast Boutique, Transit Cycles, La Cabana, Estudio Piel, and San Agustin Trading Company.
 The Mercado also hosts a farmer’s market on Thursdays as well as other special events throughout the year.

 Native Americans once built pit houses and raised corn on this land which is known as Tucson’s birthplace.
 In the 1770s Spaniards built a 2-story Convento (meaning a Priest’s residence).
 Later, Mexicans used the nearby Santa Cruz river to irrigate their crops planted here.
-Eventually the Convento crumbled, although there are plans to recreate the structure along with reconstructing the Mission Gardens.
+Eventually the Convento crumbled and was later bulldozed, although there are plans to recreate the structure along with reconstructing the Mission Gardens.

 Are you interested in homes for sale in the Mercado District?
 Or you’d like to sell your home in the Mercado District?
-Contact Nick at 520-975-8956 or Nick@RealTucson.com
+Contact us at Hello@RealTucson.com or 520-975-8956